Health in Niger: Measles

 Measles outbreaks still occur in Niger, in part due to the low vaccination rate and in part due to seasonal migration of rural populations.
 Sporadic outbreaks in Nigerien communities were found to have occurred beginning at the end of the rainy season, when many rural populations begin seasonal migration pattern, with traveling children often missing their vital second immunization booster against the disease.

 Data from the Nigerien Ministry of Public Health's Notifiable Diseases Register showed that this year, there has been an exponential increase in the number of cases in comparison to previous year.
 Between January and March 2021, Niger reported 3,213 cases of measles, in comparison 1,081 cases the same time in 2020.
 In 27 out of the 73 health districts especially Agadez, Dosso, and Tahoua, the measles epidemic was announced.

 Neonatal disorders

 The major leading causes of neonatal deaths in Niger in 2017 is shown in the pie chart below.

+Onchocerciasis

+In January 2025, according to the World Health Organization, Niger became the first African country and the fifth country worldwide to eradicate onchocerciasis, a goal it had been working towards for several years.

 HIV/AIDS

 2008 estimates ranged from 44,000 to 85,000 people living with HIV in a nation of around 14 million, with an adult (aged 15 to 49) prevalence rate of between 0.6% and 1.1%.
 Adults aged 15 and up living with HIV were estimated to range from 42,000 to 81,000, with women of this age range making up about a third (12,000 to 26,000).
 Estimates of children (under 14) living with HIV were between 2,500 and 4,200.
-Total deaths were estimated to be between 3,000 to 5,600 per year.
+Total deaths were estimated to be between 3,000 and 5,600 per year.
 Aids orphans (under 17) were estimated at between 18,000 and 39,000.